haneeo3/Manual-Testing-LoginApp/README.md

 - Excel / Google Sheets – for test case documentation
 - Markdown – for test plan and bug report
 - (Optional) Jira – for bug tracking screenshots

+-
+---

+## ✅ How to Use

+1. Review `Test_Plan.md` to understand the scope of the testing.
+2. Open `Test_Cases.xlsx` to view or execute test cases.
+3. Refer to `Bug_Report.md` for known issues and reproduction steps.

+---

+## 📢 Contact

+Feel free to connect with me at `olajobihaneef@gmail.com` for feedback or collaboration!